alo9507/JustKeepClicking/content/blog/wrap-your-errors-please/index.md

 ---
 title: Be Responsible.
 Wrap Your Errors.
 date: "2020-01-29T22:12:03.284Z"
-description: "A good error is a flashing neon sign.
+description: "A good error is like a flashing neon sign.
 Not a breadcrumb."
 ---

-<blockquote>An error message should be more than just a breadcrumb.
+<blockquote>An error message ought to be more than just a breadcrumb.
 An error should be a massive, blinking neon sign informing the developer what went wrong and where to start bug hunting.
 As SDK developers, it's our responsibility wire that neon sign.</blockquote>

-Let's imagine we're implementing a clientside authentication library as part of an SDK.
-Authentication is fertile ground for confusing errors.

-Complicated as the domain might be, SDK developers control how those errors are surfaced.
-Do they surface them genericall, or with helpful categories and instructions on where to start searching for bugs?
+SDK developers control how deeper errors surface to the developer.

+Irresponsible developers surface errors thrown by 3rd party sources generically and raw.

+Responsible developers wrap them in helpful categories?

-Let's get ahead of our errors with detailed error logging in Swift.
+Let's wrap our errors to provide detailed error logging in Swift!

 What would you rather see in your debug console: